 3. Use survey sites

 When you join a survey site like LifePoints or Swagbucks, take questionnaires online for points or money.
-These surveys are used by companies as research.
+These companies use surveys as research.
 The subject matter ranges, and the amount you earn depends on the company and how many questions you answer.

 4. Write reviews